mnevans93/blades-and-brigandines/README.md

         (Stretch goal: use sessionStorage to allow user to retry a battle?
 Add game state to sessionStorage before battle, then reload sessionStorage game state data to give user another try)
         Player has the following options in battle:
             Attacks: light, medium, heavy.
 Heavier the attack, the more potential damage, less accuracy, and higher crit chance.
 Light is 1x damage multiplier, medium is 1.5x, heavy is 2x.
 Light crit chance is 5%, medium is 10%, heavy is 20%.
 Crits double the damage dealt and pierce through armor to health
-            Rest: This action restores 50% of the gladiator's stamina.
+            Rest: This action restores 50% of the gladiator's stamina and restores a small portion of their health.
 Not usable if stamina is full.
 Only available action if gladiator has <= 0 stamina on their turn
             Taunt: This action, if successful, inflicts a random debuff on the enemy
                 Debuffs:
                     30% chance - Enraged - Decreases chance of opponent's next attack to hit by 50%.
 Expires at the end of opponent's next turn